I14Y-ch/tutorials/README.md

 If the currently available interfaces do not meet your needs, please do not hesitate to contact the [I14Y team](mailto:i14y@bfs.admin.ch).
 Numerous other endpoints are already active internally; however, they are not yet publicly accessible as they may be subject to changes.

+## Running the Tutorial
+You can run the tutorial by either:

+- Downloading the tutorial: Access the tutorial notebook directly in the [content directory](https://github.com/I14Y-ch/tutorials/tree/main/content).
+- Running it in your browser: Open [JupyterLite directly in your browser](https://i14y-ch.github.io/tutorials/lab/index.html) for a quick and easy setup with no installations required.

 ## Access rights
 To use certain partner APIs, access to the internal area of I14Y is required.
 Please proceed as follows:

 - Log in to the internal area of the platform.
 - Click on the user symbol in the upper righ corner and then on “Copy access token”
 - Include this token in your requests to the API.